The best drinking games

 Beer doesn't annoy you is something for smaller groups - but it's still a lot of fun.

 It couldn't be easier: place a cup or mug about 15 cm from the edge of the table.
-Now take a coin, place it on the edge of the table so that it doesn't fall off and try to flick it into the cup with your finger.
-If you don't put the coin in the cup, you drink.
-Whoever hits gets to decide who drinks.
+Now take a coin, place it on the edge of the table so that it doesn't fall down and try to flick it into the cup with your finger.
+Whoever doesn't put the coin in the cup drinks.
+Whoever scores gets to decide who drinks.